arpith/mmapd/README.md

 # mmapd
-In memory datastore written in Go that uses mmap for persistence.
+Distributed key value datastore written in Go.
+Uses the Raft distributed consensus algorithm to replicate log, and uses mmap for persistence.

 ## Usage
 ### Set a value